Private lunar lander is declared dead after landing sideways in a crater near the moon's south pole

 The news came less than 24 hours after the botched landing attempt by Texas-based Intuitive Machines.

-Launched last week, the lander named Athena, missed its mark by more than 800 feet (250 meters) and ended up in a frigid crater, the company said.
+Launched last week, the lander named Athena missed its mark by more than 800 feet (250 meters) and ended up in a frigid crater, the company said in declaring it dead.

-It managed to send back pictures confirming its position and activate a few experiments before going silent.
-NASA and other customers had packed the lander with an ice drill, drone and pair of rovers.
+Athena managed to send back pictures confirming its position and activate a few experiments before going silent.
+NASA and other customers had packed the lander with tens of millions of dollars' worth of experiments including an ice drill, drone and pair of rovers to roam the unexplored terrain ahead of astronauts' planned arrival later this decade.

 It's unlikely Athena's batteries can be recharged given the way the lander's solar panels are pointed and the extreme cold in the crater.